West View of the Cast Iron Bridge – bridge 11

 The jugs below have Baker's bridge 11 and strong pink lustre decoration.
 There are no coloured enamels over the transfer.
 These jugs likely date from the 1820s.

-The first three pairs of details below show the deterioration of transfer plate 1 over time.
-The first pair is from the creamware mug (pre 1818).
-The clouds are clearly defined.
-The second is from the later (1820s) lighter creamware jug with the broken handle.
-The third is from the pink lustre farming jug above.
-Various speckles and scratches show that these items have transfers from the same copper plate.
+The third pair (below) is from the later (1820s) lighter creamware jug with the broken handle, marked 'Dixon, Austin & Co'.
+The fourth is from the pink lustre farming jug above, again with a Dixon Austin mark.
+Various speckles and scratches show that these items have transfers from the same copper plate as the Phillips examples above.

 After 1815, Phillips acquired a second site for his pottery at North Hylton (the first site being the Garrison Pottery in Sunderland).
 So Dixon, Austin and Co might have had two versions of the transfer for producing similar wares on two sites.
 An alternative (and perhaps more likely) explanation is that a new plate was engraved around 1830 when the first plate was worn out.
 Note the formation of the clouds in the details below.